SergeyVinyar/MyFitnesser/README.md

 that were changed since the previous synchronization.

 Deployment is automated (have a look at */deploy* directory).
 Servers are deployed as docker containers using [Docker Machine](https://docs.docker.com/machine/).
-Docker Machine is a part of Docker distribution package and is used for managing remote Docker daemons.
-I intended to use Digital Ocean droplets that's why the deployment process contains Digital Ocean droplet auto creation.
+Docker Machine is a part of docker distribution package and is used for managing remote Docker daemons.
+I intended to use Digital Ocean droplets that's why the deployment process includes Digital Ocean droplet creation stage.

 The full process of deployment consists of:
 * Defining environment variables: DO_API_KEY (Digital Ocean private key), DB_USER, DB_PASSWORD